-Keywords: Kyle's model, options, informed trading, optimal transport, asymmetric information, price impact
+Keywords: Kyle's model, options, informed trading, optimal transport, asymmetric information, price impact, risk aversion

 JEL Classification: G12, G13, G14